United States Merit Systems Protection Board: Criticism

-There are complaints that the MSPB has gone far beyond protecting civil servants from unjustified disciplinary action.
-Rather, critics allege, the MSPB now makes it nearly impossible to fire poor performers or problematic employees, even when they have committed egregious violations that would result in immediate termination in the private sector.
+There are complaints that the MSPB has gone beyond protecting civil servants from unjustified disciplinary action.
+Rather, critics allege, the MSPB makes it difficult to fire poor performers or problematic employees even when they have committed violations that would result in termination in the private sector.
 According to the CEO of the Partnership for Public Service, "There is no question that taxpayers are losing hundreds of millions of dollars, in a conservative estimate.
 They are losing more than that because they are losing the ability to get the very best out of government."

-However, statistics gathered by the MSPB state that in 2014, a total of 15,925 appeals were filed with the MSPB.
-Of those, 5,283 were dismissed, 1,093 were settled, and 9,549 were adjudicated by way of initial decisions made by MSPB administrative judges and administrative law judges.
-In those initial decisions, the MSPB affirmed the employing agency's decision 9,348 times (nearly 98% of the time), modified the employing agency's decision or mitigated the penalty imposed 21 times, and reversed the employing Agency's decision 169 times.
-The Presidentially-appointed Board members granted review of 170 initial decisions, remanding the case for further review in 112 cases, reversing the initial decisions of MSPB administrative judges and administrative law judges in 30 cases, affirming the initial decision in 18 cases, and taking another action in 10 cases.
+According to statistics the MSPB compiled, 15,925 appeals were filed with the MSPB in 2014.
+Of those, 5,283 were dismissed, 1,093 were settled, and 9,549 were adjudicated by way of initial decisions by MSPB administrative judges and administrative law judges.
+In those initial decisions, the MSPB affirmed the employing agency's decision 9,348 times (nearly 98% of the time), modified the employing agency's decision or mitigated the penalty imposed 21 times, and reversed the employing Agency's decision 169 times (less than 2% of the time).
+The presidentially appointed Board members granted review of 170 initial decisions, remanding the case for further review in 112 cases, reversing MSPB administrative judges' and administrative law judges' initial decisions in 30 cases, affirming the initial decision in 18 cases, and taking another action in 10 cases.

 From January 7, 2017 to March 3, 2022, the MSPB lacked a quorum consisting of two members.
 It is the longest the agency has been without a quorum in its history.
-Without a quorum, the "Board will be unable to issue decisions that require a majority vote" until more members are appointed by the president.
-Effectively, this meant that no new substantive decisions are being issued and the backlog of cases awaiting a final disposition is increasing.
+Without a quorum, the "Board will be unable to issue decisions that require a majority vote".
+Effectively, this meant that no new substantive decisions were issued and the backlog of cases awaiting final disposition increased.
 As of March 2019, the last member's term had expired and the Senate had not acted on President Trump's nominations.
 With a vacant board, its general counsel becomes the acting executive and administrative officer, and administrative judges still hear cases and issue initial decisions.

 On March 4, 2022, President Biden's nominees Vice Chair Raymond Limon and Member Tristan Leavitt were sworn in to the MSPB, leading to the restoration of a quorum.